 If your computer proxy settings are ok, then first of all: reboot your network modem and WiFi router.
 This will ensure we start with a “clean network connection setup”.

-If your 504 error persists, the next step is to ask your proxy service provider.
+If your 504 http error persists, the next step is to ask your proxy service provider.

-How to fix the 504 error when your website is behind a proxy
+How to fix the status code 504 http error when your website is behind a proxy

 In this case, you get the error 504 only while browsing a determined website.
 If this site is under your administration, follow the next solutions: